 The belief that vulnerability is weakness is dangerous to our emotional health.
 Because vulnerability is at the very core of feeling, it is at the very core of everything that gives our lives meaning.
 It is intimately intertwined with the emotions that we want to feel and it leads to character strengths that enable purpose.

 We cannot love another being, or put our creative endeavors out into the world, or bravely stand up for ourselves without taking a risk, feeling uncertain about how it will all go, or opening ourselves up.
-These things are born from vulnerability and courage, and they all lead to growth and strength.
+These experiences are all borne from vulnerability and courage, and they all lead to growth and strength.

-If we want to have the rich experience of living into and feeling into our lives, we cannot choose not to be vulnerable.
+If we want to have the rich experience of living into and feeling into our lives, we must resist the temptation to choose not to be vulnerable.
 It’s a part of the human experience.
 The good news is that vulnerability and courage come together and when we can bravely show up in our lives as our authentic selves, we can experience connection, belonging, and meaning.

-Comment below about your experience.
-We will share in your growth and bravery.
-And reach out if you feel you need support.
+I am happy to share in your growth and bravery, so reach out if you feel you need support.
 I will be practicing right along with you.
-This week, I am experiencing vulnerability around caring for a very ill and aging pet.
-How are you showing up?

 Chat again soon,